Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Toolboard_1LC.md

 | IO_2 | No | No | No | Input only, no output pin |
 | IO_3 | No | No | No | Input only, no output pin |

+## Power distribution

+Supply between 12V and 32V to the 2-pin JST VH power connector on the board, observing the correct polarity.

+> If you use a relay to control VIN power to the board, ie the power supply is already switched on, and a relay is used to turn on power to the board, you should use an inrush current limiter wired in series with VIN.
+See the [section on Inrush current here](https://docs.duet3d.com/en/User_manual/Connecting_hardware/Power_choosing#inrush-current){target=_blank}.
+>
+> OUT ports on the mainboard should NOT be used to switch power to expansion or tool boards directly.
+See the note at the end of the 'inrush current' section at the link above.
+{.is-info}

 ## CAN